maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 ### `MIN`(*aexp*,*aexp*[,...])

 Returns the smallest number in the provided list, `MIN(7,5)` returns 5, `MAX(7,2,10,20)` returns 2.
 This functionality is also available as an operator, where this same call would be written `7 MIN 5`.
 Strings are also supported

+NOTE: Due to limitations of the RetroBASIC parser, `MAX` and `MIN` are currently limited to a maximum of three parameters.

 #### Variations: